 is a coercive quantity and is conserved over time, one can establish global existence of \emph{large-data} smooth solutions.
 The conservation and coercivity of the energy also imply that first derivatives of solutions remain uniformly bounded in time, whereas they are compatible with \emph{higher-order} derivatives (and \emph{higher-order} energies) of solutions growing in time (see Section \ref{sec_nonlin_we} for further details).

-In this work, we present numerical solutions to \eqref{eqn_intro_NLW} arising from a family of compactly supported initial data which are (see Section \ref{sec_proto_data} for further details) \begin{itemize} \item \emph{axisymmetric}, with the symmetry being then propagated in the evolution by the equation \ref{eqn_intro_NLW}, \item \emph{radially localised} around a stably trapped null geodesic, \item supported on a \emph{small number of low-order multipole modes}. \end{itemize} For such initial data, the numerical solutions develop a \textbf{turbulent dynamics}: Over the time interval that we numerically evolve, we observe the \emph{growth of higher-order derivatives} (and \emph{energies}) of solutions within the region of stable trapping (Section \ref{sec_growth_derivatives}).
+In this work, we present numerical solutions to \eqref{eqn_intro_NLW} arising from a family of compactly supported initial data which are (see Section \ref{sec_proto_data} for further details) \begin{itemize} \item \emph{axisymmetric}, with the symmetry being then propagated in the evolution by the equation \ref{eqn_intro_NLW}, \item \emph{radially localised} around a stably trapped null geodesic, \item supported on a \emph{small number of low-order multipole modes}. \end{itemize} For such initial data, the numerical solutions develop the following \textbf{turbulent dynamics}: Over the time interval that we numerically evolve, we observe the \emph{growth of higher-order derivatives} (and \emph{energies}) of solutions within the region of stable trapping (Section \ref{sec_growth_derivatives}).
 The growth is driven by a \emph{direct angular-mode} (and \emph{energy}) \emph{cascade}, where higher-order multiple modes are populated in time by the nonlinear interactions and eventually dominate the low-modes in the evolution (Section \ref{sec_mode_cascade}).
 Our numerical results moreover suggest the persistence of the turbulent behaviour for our class of initial data when one also assumes that the dynamical quantities that are numerically evolved are initially \emph{small} (Section \ref{sec_small_data}).